Futuramistic/CIL2022/README.md

 just need to specify the dataset name in the command line when training and our framework will automatically download the relevant dataset.
 Available dataset names are:

->📋  TODO: Only keep the datasets that we need

 > * original: dataset used in the ETHZ CIL Road Segmentation 2022 Kaggle competition
 > * original_split_1: validation split 1 of original dataset (samples "satimage_0.png" to "satimage_24.png" from "original" dataset